dkvhin/homeassistant-sfelapco-generation-charge/sfelapco/README.md

 # SFELAPCO Generation Charge Monitor

 A Home Assistant addon that monitors and tracks the monthly generation charges from San Fernando Electric Light And Power Company (SFELAPCO).
+This addon provides a web interface for viewing current rates and historical data.

 ## Features

 - 🔄 **Automatic Data Fetching**: Regularly scrapes generation charge data from the SFELAPCO website
 - 📊 **Historical Tracking**: Maintains a history of generation charges over time
-- 🏠 **Home Assistant Integration**: Creates sensors automatically via MQTT discovery
-- 🌐 **Web Interface**: Beautiful web dashboard to view current rates and history
+-  **Web Interface**: Beautiful web dashboard to view current rates and history
 - ⚙️ **Configurable**: Adjustable update intervals and data retention settings
+- 🔌 **API Access**: RESTful API for integration with Home Assistant or other systems

 ## Installation